-Course requirements for the M.S. degree in Horticulture & Crop Science
+Course requirements for the MS degree in Horticulture & Crop Science

-Professional Development: Graduate Student Professional Development (HCS 7001 1 cr) is to be taken the first autumn semester.
+Professional Development: Graduate Student Professional Development (HCS 7001 1 cr) is to be taken the first semester.

 Colloquium and Seminar Requirement: (HCS 7890 1 cr repeatable).
 Students will enroll in HCS 7890 a minimum of two times: The first of these should occur by the second semester of enrollment, during which the student will present a Colloquium describing his or her research proposal.
 The second and subsequent enrollments can be any semester thereafter.

-Research requirement: (HCS 8999 1-12 cr, repeatable).
+Research requirement: (HCS 7999 1-12 cr, repeatable).
 Students undertake innovative, timely research projects as a major component of the total graduate program.
-Enrollment in HCS 8999 (Research) provides credit for the research experience.
+Enrollment in HCS 7999 (Research) provides credit for the research experience.

 Exit Seminar requirement: All students will present an Exit Seminar on the day of their final defense, just prior to the actual defense.
 This is a culminating event in the academic career of a student and their association with this Department.
 The student will be responsible for scheduling and notifying the department, SAC members, and associated units, of the time and place of their exit seminar presentation.
 Exit seminars will be video-linked between campuses.
-The exit seminar will be 50 minutes in duration to provide presentations that are thorough, with ample time for discussion; however, the exit seminar is not part of the final exam and should not take time from the examination.
+The exit seminar will be 40-50 minutes in duration to provide presentations that are thorough, with ample time for discussion; however, the exit seminar is not part of the final exam and should not take time from the examination.